Signal¶

 • Group chats and private groups where the server has no record of group membership

-• The underlying library libsignal is written in rust and can be found on github
+• The underlying library libsignal written in rust implementing the core cryptographic funcationalities

 It uses the following cryptographic primitives: